A multi-source replication topology requires at least two sources

 For example, to set up a new user,

-can connect from the replication slave
+can connect from the replica

 For more details, and important information on the default authentication plugin for new users from MySQL 8.0, see Section 2.2.3, “Creating a User for Replication”.